gradle/gradle/design-docs/unified-configuration-and-task-model.md

 1. Error when model node is requested at “previous” state
 1. Existing coverage for command line tasks selection and Tooling API models continues to function without change

-## Rule source plugins are instantiated eagerly and once per JVM
+## Rule source plugins are instantiated eagerly

 Rules in rule source plugins can be instance scoped.
-This requires an instance for dispatch to the method rule.
-Currently, a new instance is created for each rule invocation.
-This creates extra objects, and also defers instantiation problems with rule source plugins (e.g. default constructor throws an exception).

-We should create one instance for the life of the JVM, and instantiate when extracting rules from the plugin as part of the class level validations.
+We should instantiate when extracting rules from the plugin as part of the class level validations.

-Note: It _might_ make sense to converge all the class based caches we have around rule infrastructure at this stage.

 ### Test Coverage

 - Rule source plugin throwing exception in default constructor fails plugin _application_
-- Rule source plugin is instantiated once (impl idea: default constructor could update some static level counter)
-- Rule source class is not prevented from being garbage collected

 ## Mutation rules are always executed in a reliable order